How to Manage Pests

 Pests in Gardens and Landscapes

-Millipedes and centipedes are often seen in and around gardens and may be found wandering into homes.
+Centipedes and millipedes are often seen in and around gardens and may be found wandering into homes.
 Unlike insects, which have three clearly defined body sections and three pairs of legs, they have numerous body segments and numerous legs.
 Like insects, they belong to the largest group in the animal kingdom, the arthropods, which have jointed bodies and legs and no backbone.
 Their bodies are covered with a shell-like covering called an exoskeleton.
-There are several features that distinguish a millipede from a centipede (Table 1).
+There are several features that distinguish a centipede from a millipede (Table 1).

 Millipedes (sometimes called thousand-leggers) are brownish, elongated, and cylindrical to slightly flattened creatures with two (more common) or four pairs of tiny legs per body segment.
 Millipedes don’t really have a thousand legs; even the largest ones have somewhat fewer than a hundred.
 When they walk, their legs move in an undulating, wavelike manner.
 Adult millipedes vary from 1/2 to 6 1/2 inches in length.
 When prodded or at rest, most millipedes curl up.
-The three species found in California are the common millipede, the bulb millipede, and the greenhouse millipede.
+Although there are numerous species of millipedes found in California, three species commonly seen are the common millipede, the bulb millipede, and the greenhouse millipede.

-Millipedes may be confused with wireworms because of their similar shapes.
-Wireworms, however, are click beetle larvae, have only three pairs of legs, stay underneath the soil surface, and are more flattened top to bottom.
+Millipedes may be confused with wireworms and other soil-dwelling beetles because of their similar shapes.
+Wireworms, however, are click beetle larvae, have only 3 pairs of legs, stay underneath the soil surface, and are more flattened top to bottom.

+When provoked, some large centipedes can inflict a painful bite that may cause localized swelling, discoloration, and numbness.
 Millipedes normally live in and feed on rotting leaves, rotting wood, and other kinds of moist, decaying plant matter.
 Generally, their role is a beneficial one in helping to break down dead plant matter.
 However, when they become numerous, they may damage sprouting seeds, seedlings, or strawberries and other ripening fruits in contact with the ground.
+When disturbed they don’t bite, but some species exude a defensive liquid that can irritate skin or burn the eyes.

 Sometimes individual millipedes wander from their moist living places into homes, but they usually die quickly because of the dry conditions and lack of food.
 Occasionally, large numbers of millipedes migrate, often uphill, as their food supply dwindles or their living places become either too wet or too dry.
 They may fall into swimming pools and drown.

-Although some pesticides are labeled for controlling centipedes, the use of such products is rarely justified.
+Although some pesticides are labeled for controlling centipedes, the use of such products is rarely justified for centipede or millipede control.

 Produced by University of California Statewide IPM Program